OpenVoiceOS/community-docs/docs/standard_skills.md

 ## Setting an alarm

-Having your OpenVoiceOS device knowing and showing the time is great but it is even better to be woken up in the morning by your device.
+Having your OpenVoiceOS device knowing and showing the time is great, but it is even better to be woken up in the morning by your device.

 > Hey Mycroft, set an alarm for 8 AM.